Paying your suppliers on Shopify Collective app

 4. From the Collective (Retailer) app, click Payments.

-5. In the Automatic supplier payments section, verify that the automatic payments are turned on.
+5. In the Automatic payments section, check that automatic payments are turned on.

 View your Shopify Collective payments